raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 The actual data pertaining to DNS Stateful Operations (expressed in TLV syntax) is appended to the end of the DNS message header.
-When displayed using packet analyzer tools that have not been updated to recognize the DNS Stateful Operations format, this will result in the Stateful Operations data being displayed as unknown additional data after the end of the DNS message.
+When displayed using packet analyzer tools that have not been updated to recognize the DSO format, this will result in the DSO data being displayed as unknown additional data after the end of the DNS message.
-It is likely that future updates to these tools will add the ability to recognize, decode, and display the Stateful Operations data.
+It is likely that future updates to these tools will add the ability to recognize, decode, and display the DSO data.

 This new format has distinct advantages over an RR-based format because it is more explicit and more compact.
 Each TLV definition is specific